By Andrea Wachter, LMFT

 Rather than asking yourself if a food is low-fat, low-carb or low-calorie, try asking yourself these questions: Am I truly physically hungry?
 What is my body really hungry for?
 Is eating this a loving way to treat my body?
-What seems like a sane, moderate amount?
+What seems like a loving, respectful amount?
 Is this what I would serve someone else who does not diet or overeat?
 Is this how I would feed someone I love?

 Back in the day, when I made my food choices with weight loss in mind, it would lead to one of two things: a restrictive meal that would lead me to binge later on, or a rebellious binge.
 But, when I began to approach my meals with love, kindness, self-care and honesty, I found that there was nothing to rebel from.
 And I began to feel truly satisfied from a reasonable portion, rather than unsatisfied after a restrictive meal or stuffed after a rebellious binge.

 Once you start eating what your body truly wants, the next step is learning when to stop eating.
 It takes a lot of awareness, willingness and courage to stop when you are comfortably satisfied rather than stuffed or still hungry.
 Eating moderately and intuitively means we have to feel emotions that we may have previously attempted to numb with excess food or restricting.
 It means we will have to find other ways to fill our time, our minds and our unmet needs.